suttacentral/translation/README.md

+# Deprecated do not use, use bilara-data instead

+SuttaCentral no longer uses Pootle or the PO format, all our translations are in JSon form in the bilara-data repo.

 # Pootle FS git repository

 **Note: the data in this repo is not meant for publication!
 It is a straight dump from Pootle and includes unfinished texts.
 Go [here](https://github.com/suttacentral/sc-data/tree/master/po_text) for the latest published files from pootle.**